DenisGorbachev/remote-hubs/README.md

     * Moscow, Russia
     * Koh Phangan, Thailand

 # People

 * [Ivan Rozhkov](https://github.com/ivan133)
   * Developer, Team Leader
   * JavaScript, Python
   * Meteor, NodeJS, Flask

+# FAQ

+> What's the difference between remote hub & regular office?

+Remote hub is a group of people, not a point on the map: it can move between multiple places.

 # Feedback